Furretar/Long-Distance-Plushie/README.md

 # Commands
-open sendMqtt.py to run commands
+open sendMqtt.py to send commands through mqtt, or send commands in serial monitor in arudino ide

 `run` - makes the motor run for a short time